KenC2006/spooky-spikes-RL/README.md

 ## How It Works

 - The environment is defined in `platformer_env.py` as a subclass of `py_environment.PyEnvironment`.
-- 3D rendering is achieved by projecting 3D coordinates to 2D using a simple perspective formula and drawing polygons in the correct order.
+- 3D rendering is achieved by projecting 3D coordinates to 2D using a perspective formula and drawing polygons in the correct order.
 - The reward function is designed to:
   - penalize collisions
   - Reward survival, speed, and especially maintaining ducking under high beams
-  - Penalize premature unducking and random actions
+  - Penalize early unducking and random actions
-- The AI is trained using TensorFlow and Keras, leveraging TF-Agents for RL algorithms.

 ## Setup